Skip to content

 Section titled “Can I migrate from Simple Analytics to HitKeep?”

-HitKeep is designed to simplify GDPR compliance: cookie-less by default, self-hosted or EU-hosted cloud, no third-party data transfers.
+HitKeep is designed to simplify GDPR compliance: cookie-less by default, self-hosting or EU-hosted cloud, and fewer third-party analytics transfers.
 Compliance depends on your deployment and legal analysis.
 Read the Compliance Overview.